waveygang/wfmash/README.md

 * `-a[%], --align-pct-id=[%]` defines the minimum percentage identity alignment to report from the _alignment_step

 Together, these settings allow us to precisely define an alignment space to consider.
-During all-to-all mapping, `-X` can additionally help us by removing self mappings from the reported set.
+During all-to-all mapping, `-X` can additionally help us by removing self mappings from the reported set, and `-Y` extends this capability to prevent mapping between sequences with the same name prefix.

 ## examples